MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 - Turn on leads support
     - Fill out the [preview request form](https://ncv.microsoft.com/fkzZ0QIiU6) to enable leads support in your environment.

-- Recognize leads in Sales Copilot
+- Recognize leads in Copilot for Sales
-    - You must add the Leads record (or Salesforce object) to Sales Copilot admin settings.
+    - You must add the Leads record (or Salesforce object) to Copilot for Sales admin settings.
     - The Leads record form must have the First Name, Last Name, and Email address1 fields added and set to required.
     - The Leads view that is selected must include the above mentioned fields as columns.

 - Related entity card support in Salesforce (as with contacts)
     - A custom relationship between Leads and Account must be established in the CRM system.
-    - The view for the Account object in Sales Copilot settings must be changed to any view other than the default **None**.
+    - The view for the Account object in Copilot for Sales settings must be changed to any view other than the default **None**.
     - The Account field must be added as a column in the view that is selected for the Lead record or object.

 - Saving to lead in Salesforce